usnistgov/dioptra/examples/tensorflow-mnist-feature-squeezing/README.md

 >⚠️ **Warning:** Some of the attacks in this demo, _deepfool_ and _CW_ in particular, are computationally expensive and will take a very long to complete if run using the CPUs found in a typical personal computer.
 > For this reason, it is highly recommended that you run these demos on a CUDA-compatible GPU.

-The demo provided in the Jupyter notebook `demo.ipynb` uses the Securing AI Testbed to run experiments that investigate the effectiveness of the feature-squeezing defense against a series of evasion attacks against a neural network model.
+The demo provided in the Jupyter notebook `demo.ipynb` uses Dioptra to run experiments that investigate the effectiveness of the feature-squeezing defense against a series of evasion attacks against a neural network model.

 ## Getting started